Sia: 2015–2019: This Is Acting and Everyday is Christmas

-2017–present: Everyday Is Christmas, LSD and Music

 In 2017, Sia moved from RCA to Atlantic Records.
 She released the album Everyday Is Christmas on Atlantic and Monkey Puzzle in November 2017.
-The album features original songs co-written and co-produced with Kurstin.
-She promoted it by releasing the single "Santa's Coming for Us" and the track "Snowman", which she performed during the finale of the 13th season of The Voice and on The Ellen DeGeneres Show together with Maddie Ziegler.
-In November 2018, Sia released the deluxe edition of the album, containing three bonus tracks, as a Target exclusive.
+The album features original songs co-written and co-produced with Kurstin.She performed the single "Snowman" on the finale of the 13th season of The Voice and on The Ellen DeGeneres Show with Ziegler dancing.
+"Snowman" has also since become a modern-day Christmas classic, and is one of the most-streamed Christmas songs of all time.

-In 2018, Sia collaborated with English musician Labrinth and American DJ/record producer Diplo, under the name LSD, to release four songs, which were then released as an EP called Mountains on Spotify.
-The group released an album, Labrinth, Sia & Diplo Present...
-LSD, in April 2019, containing the same four songs, five new songs and a previously released remix of their track "Genius" with Lil Wayne.
-Also in 2018, Sia was one of the narrators of Australian animal rights documentary Dominion, and shared in a 2018 Award of Excellence from the Hollywood International Independent Documentary Awards.
+In 2018, Sia collaborated with English musician Labrinth and American DJ/record producer Diplo to form the supergroup LSD.
+They released five singles: "Genius", "Audio", "Thunderclouds", "Mountains", and "No New Friends", before releasing an album, Labrinth, Sia & Diplo Present...
+LSD, in April 2019.
+Also in 2018, Sia was one of the narrators of Australian animal rights documentary, Dominion, and shared in a 2018 Award of Excellence from the Hollywood International Independent Documentary Awards.

+2020–present: Music and Reasonable Woman

-Sia's ninth album, Music – Songs from and Inspired by the Motion Picture, was released in February 2021 in connection with the release of her film, Music.
-She announced via social media that she has finished her tenth album, which is slated for a 2023 release.
+Her ninth album, Music – Songs from and Inspired by the Motion Picture, was released in February 2021 in connection with the release of her film, Music.
+The album peaked at number 8 on the US Billboard soundtrack album chart, and number 12 on the ARIA charts.

+Her tenth studio album, Reasonable Woman, was released on 3 May 2024.
+Mark Kennedy wrote, for the Associated Press, "Sia hasn't lost a step [in her] ability to switch from hurt and broken ("I Forgive You") to ecstatic lover ("Towards the Sun") to vengeful, hell-releasing angel, like on "I Had a Heart". ...
+But on this outing, the ... forever catchy Sia is most interesting with others.
+In addition to the Khan duet, the best songs are "Dance Alone" with Kylie Minogue, "Incredible" with Labrinth and "Fame Won't Love You" with Paris Hilton"; he says, however, that Sia "rarely shift[s] out of third gear" on the album.
+Sia executive produced Paris Hilton's 2024 album, Infinite Icon.

+A musical theatre adaptation of the film Saturday Church is set to premiere off-Broadway in late 2025.
+It has a book by Damon Cardasis and James Ijames and music and lyrics by Sia with additional music by Honey Dijon.